UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the most accurate water quality testing kit?

-Do Total Dissolved Solids (TDS) meters detect pollutants like lead?
+Do total dissolved solids (TDS) meters detect pollutants like lead?

-How often should I test my well water?
+How often should I test my well water for bacteria?

 Is city tap water tested automatically?

 Yes, municipal water suppliers are strictly required to test water at the source and ensure it meets federal safety standards before it leaves the treatment plant.
 However, they do not test the water inside your specific home.
-Dangerous contaminants like lead easily enter your supply as the treated water travels through aging underground service lines or your property’s own internal plumbing.
+Dangerous contaminants like lead easily enter your supply as the treated water travels through aging underground service lines or your property’s internal plumbing.

 About the Author